Do NGOs Do Background Checks?

 Not only are background checks performed to make the existing employees feel safe and comfortable, they also play an important financial role for the company.
 Anyone associated with the organization is part of their responsibility, and the actions of all official personnel (volunteer or not) present a liability.

-What shows up on a volunteer’s background check depends on the check that the company chooses to perform.
+The contents of volunteer background screening depend on the check that the company chooses to perform.

 The following searches are standard for most organizations, and many states offer free or discounted background check costs for non profits.

-Checking the criminal history information of all prospective employees and volunteers is arguably the most important part of any background checks for non profits (how to find out if someone is a felon).
+Checking the criminal history information of all prospective employees and volunteers is arguably the most important part of any background checks for non profits (confirm someone’s felony record).
 This not only keeps other volunteers and employees safe but also will make any liability issues with the employee clear.

 Criminal history checks for non profits should include both local and national checks.
 Although local checks are a great place to start, they will not show criminal history information from places outside of the state.
 So if a volunteer committed a serious crime in another state, that information will be absent from a local check.